denten-books/plain-text/3-format.md

 development of ideal forms, which exist independent of any specific instantiation.
 Form in that sense constitutes an abstraction, leading to generalized historical categories like genre and period.
-Our ideas about "the novel," for example, or "modernism," or "post-colonial theory" reflect groupings of that kind.
+Our ideas about "the novel," for example, or "modernism," or "post-colonial theory" reflect formal groupings of that kind.
 Where palpable form leads to immanent material artifacts, the abstracted notion of form leads to transcendent, universal ideals.

-<! problem in this transition, why the move to content? >

 The related distinction between "form" and "content" is one of the basic binaries in any formalism, mobilized often in literary criticism and computer